gitlabhq/gitlab-runner/docs/executors/custom.md

 GitLab Runner to use some executable to provision, run, and clean up your environment.

+The scripts you configure for the custom executor are called `Drivers`.
+For example, you could create a Podman driver, an [LXD driver](custom_examples/lxd.md) or a [Libvirt driver](custom_examples/libvirt.md).

 ## Limitations

 Below are some current limitations when using the Custom executor: